sanny1/Mini_snake-game/readme.md

 Press space to play the game at the start.

-It takes 10 secs after Game Over.
+It takes 10 secs after Game Over to start over.

 Here is a screen shot of the game.